unixfree/semanticsearch4news/README.md

 - This example always uses and assumes secure connections to your couchbase instance, you should verify your firewall will pass at least 18091 (Management port), 18094 (Search service), 11210 / 11207 (Data service)

+4. Create Bucket/Scope/Collection at Couchbase or Capella

-4. Create FTS Index from "article-index.json" at Couchbase or Capella
+5. Create FTS Index from "article-index.json" at Couchbase or Capella
  > Data Tools - Search
   - Advanced Mode
   - Import from File < `article-index.json`
   - Select "Bucket" and "Scope"
   - Create Index

-5. Run Cralwing, Vectorize and Load to Couchbase
+6. Run Cralwing, Vectorize and Load to Couchbase

   `python3 import_news.py`

-6. Run semantic Search
+7. Run semantic Search

   `python3 search_vector.py` <br>